bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Testing
 -  [ ]  ** Refer to the **testing** checklist.
 Additionally:
-	-  [ ] Test exist for all public functionality
+	-  [ ] Tests exist for all public functionality
 	-  [ ] No tests for private methods and classes
 	-  [ ] The  **@UnitTest** or  **@IntegrationTest** annotation was used to specify the test type
 	-  [ ] The existence of **@Test**` annotation for each test method.
 	-  [ ] Integration tests have their own test data and are not using actual project data
-	-  [ ] The test should contain assertions
+	-  [ ] Tests contain assertions

 ## Documentation
  - [ ] All public interfaces, classes, methods, and method parameters are documented